mcnairsa/100-days-of-code/log.md

 2. @ Dizah Saragih on fCC's Discord
 re: Day 1 [Sounds like she has previous experience.
 Starting with algorithm stuff.]
 me: Great job starting on the challenge.
 The only way is up!

+### Day 031/100: 29-10-2024
+**Today's Progress**:
+More revision of CSS Grid

+**Thoughts:**
+Had a late night last night which set me up poorly for today

+**Link to Work:**
+n/a

+**Intention and expectation for tomorrow:**
+...

+**Pay Forward:**
+1.  @ Santiago Tomas on fCC's Discord
+re: Got Responsive Web Certification
+me: Nice!
+I bet it feels good to have completed and got the certification.

+2. @LaurenStark on fCC's Discord
+re: forgetting to link to CSS in HTML
+me: hahaha! *SO* easily done!

 ### Day 000/100: dd-mm-yyyy
 **Today's Progress**: